CapgeminiNorway/pulssjekk/README.md

 When the project is built and is running, open your desired browser (chrome or firefox) and navigate to localhost:8080

+There are currently two users: user and admin.
+The password is the same as the username.

 It is recommended that you install **git bash**, **maven**, an **IDE**, and the browser extensions, **React Developer Tools** and **Redux DevTools**

 # How to SHOW & SHARE